eliasimow/ExampleWork/README.md

 Chunk Generator,
 Terrain Generator,
 Player Raycast

+To read these scripts, please look in UnityFiles -> Assets -> Scripts

 Feel free to look inside them to check my work!
 If you have any questions, please contact me at eliasimow@gmail.com